jcaraway-na/final_project_VEJ_S/README.md

 ## BACKGROUND

-> If the covid pandemic did not happen, how would traffic incidents compare to current traffic incidents since the pandemic began?
+> Selected Topic: If the covid pandemic did not happen, how would traffic incidents compare to current traffic incidents since the pandemic began?
+>
+> Reason why we selected the topic: We selected this topic to analyze traffic trends throughout the Central Texas area.
+>
+> Description of the source data: Vision Zero
+>
+> Questions we hope to answer with the data:
+>   1) If the covid pandemic did not happen, what would traffic incidents look like through the current date?
+>   2) Since the covid pandemic happened, are commuters more or less safe/better or worse drivers?

 ### Contributors
 <table>